Swaranapavan2003/CODEXINTERN/README_HousePrediction.md

          Mean Squared Error (MSE): 24.29
          R-squared (R^2 Score): 0.71

-Skills Gained
+Skills Gained:

       * Data visualization and exploration
       * Regression modeling using scikit-learn
       * Model evaluation using MSE and R²
       * Feature scaling and data preprocessing

-Future Enhancements
+Future Enhancements:

       * Use other regression models like Random Forest or XGBoost
       * Apply hyperparameter tuning (GridSearchCV)
       * Replace the dataset with a modern housing dataset (e.g., from Kaggle)

- Author"
+ Author:

     Swarna Pavan
           AI/ML Intern | CodexIntern